Demon in a Bottle: Plot summary

 Continuing to drink to forget his problems, Stark is confronted by Beth, who tells him about her former husband, Alex, who became addicted to drugs to deal with his stress and insecurities, which ended their relationship and eventually killed him.
 Beth admits that she was younger, and didn't try to understand his insecurities, but now she's grown and will not abandon Stark like she abandoned Alex.
 She tells Stark that he is becoming his own worst enemy, and he must open up to and let his friends help him, otherwise he'll keep drinking and drinking until it kills him.
-Stark admits to his drinking problem and accepts Beth's offer to help him to quit drinking and help him through withdrawal.
+Stark admits to his drinking problem and accepts Beth's offer to help him quit drinking and help him through withdrawal.
 Stark then apologizes to and renews his working relationship with Jarvis.
-He learns that Jarvis's mother is sick and offers to pay for her medical costs, but learns that Jarvis has sold the two shares of stock he owned in Stark International that were preventing S.H.I.E.L.D. from buying a controlling interest in his company.
-The story ends with Stark optimistic about the future, conquering his alcoholism and determined to retrieve the stocks and maintain control over his company.
+He learns that Jarvis's mother is sick and offers to pay for her medical costs but learns that Jarvis has sold the two shares of stock he owned in Stark International that were preventing S.H.I.E.L.D. from buying a controlling interest in his company.
+The story ends with Stark optimistic about the future, conquering his alcoholism, and determined to retrieve the stocks and maintain control over his company.